AndyObtiva/abstract_feature_branch/README.md

 >     }

-- Once a feature has been released and switched on in production, and it has worked well for a while (e.g. for two consecutive releases), it is recommended that its feature branching code is plucked out of the codebase to simplify and improve future maintainability given that it is no longer needed at that point.
+- Once a feature has been released and switched on in production, and it has worked well for a while (e.g. for two consecutive releases), it is **strongly recommended** that its feature branching code is plucked out of the codebase to simplify and improve future maintainability given that it is no longer needed at that point.

-- Split <code>config/features.yml</code> into multiple context-specific feature files once it grows too big (e.g. 20+ features) by utilizing the context generator mentioned above: <pre>rails g abstract_feature_branch:context context_path</pre>
+- Once <code>config/features.yml</code> grows too big (e.g. 20+ features), it is **strongly recommended* to split it into multiple context-specific feature files by utilizing the context generator mentioned above: <pre>rails g abstract_feature_branch:context context_path</pre>

 - When working on a new feature locally that the developer does not want others on the team to see yet, the feature can be enabled in <code>config/features.local.yml</code> only as it is git ignored, and disabled in <code>config/features.yml</code>